 So how is this going to happen?
 Well, by using the hype of this decade – blockchain and smart-contracts.

 Due to many possible models to use blockchain, it will soon be all around.
 In streaming services, too.
 From utilizing the sharing of data storage and payment with cryptocurrencies to rewarding views and likes.

-In this article we will cover some of the blockchain features and their usage for streaming services:
+In this article we will cover some of the blockchain features and their benefits as a streaming services:

 - Decentralization as a future of streaming services

 - What is blockchain and what are the “smart” contracts